 Getting married at San Francisco City Hall is exciting.
 Whether you have a whole wedding day at city hall or just a simple civil ceremony, the opportunity for awesomeness is unlimited, both for you and your guests.
 In this article, we put together a guideline of how to get married at San Francisco City Hall, what photo ops can you expect and answer some of the most frequently asked questions we’ve had.

-Let’s talk about the process of a ceremony at San Francisco City Hall
+Let’s talk about the process of a civil ceremony at San Francisco City Hall

-Because it is easier to get the marriage license appointment than wedding ceremony appointment, I recommend that you book your wedding ceremony first and then go back and book your license appointment.
+Because it is easier to get the marriage license appointment than wedding ceremony appointment, you should book your wedding ceremony first.
+After that, you can go back and book your license appointment.